workingDog/LeoTextEditor/readme.md

 ## Usage

-The main element is **LeoTextEditor** as showned in the example below.
+The main element is **LeoTextEditor** as shown in the example below.
 It takes a string binding, the size of the editor frame, and the toolbar type.
 See *ContentView* for an example use.

 The *text* passed into the **LeoTextEditor** consists of a json string that describes the text and all its attributes.
 Such as: